*emacsgolf*

 Every keystroke counts.
 Literally.

 Given a start buffer and a target buffer, hole out in as few keystrokes as possible.
-Real Emacs, real keybindings, real shame when someone does it in half your score.
-What vimgolf is to Vim — for the church of Emacs.
+Real Emacs, real keybindings, and a community of Emacsgolfers whose solutions will teach you tricks you didn't know Emacs had — one keystroke at a time.

 The holes